When is The Sheriff Sale and How Do I Stop It?

 3. As a homeowner, do I have the right to an adjournment?

 Homeowners have the right to two (2) adjournments of the Sheriff Sale.
-Each adjournment is for two weeks.
+Each adjournment is for up to 30 days.

 4. Am I able to stop the sale after the adjournments?